 - Use Slicers to Filter a Table in Excel 2013

-Method 2: Open Power Query to Switch Table to List in Excel
+Method 2: Using Power Query to Switch Table to List in Excel

-Power Query is a tool that simplifies the process of importing data from different sources and sorting them into an Excel sheet in the most convenient and usable format.
+Power Query is a tool that is used to simplify the process of collecting data from different sources and can be sorted into an Excel sheet in a convenient and usable format.
 Here, we’ll use it to convert an excel table to a list.

-Method 3: Embed Excel VBA to Transform Table to List in Excel
+Method 3: Applying VBA Code to Transform Table into List in Excel

 Sub TransposeThis() Set TheRange = Sheets("VBA").Range("B5:B11") Set TheRange_output = Sheets("sheet4").Range("B2") For i = 1 To TheRange.Cells.Count Set range_values = Range(TheRange.Cells(i).Offset(0, 1), TheRange.Cells(i).End(xlToRight)) If range_values.Cells.Count < 15000 Then For j = 1 To range_values.Cells.Count TheRange_output.Value = TheRange.Cells(i).Value TheRange_output.Offset(0, 1).Value = range_values.Cells(j).Value Set TheRange_output = TheRange_output.Offset(1, 0) Next j End If Next i End Sub

-I hope all of the methods described above will be well enough to convert table to list.
+I hope all of the methods described above will be well enough to convert a table to a list.
 Feel free to ask any questions in the comment section and please give me feedback.